lightbend/fdp-sample-applications/apps/akka-kafka-streams-model-server/README.md

 ## Running Locally

-You can run the complete application from source, from the Docker images, or with a combination of the two, depending of your goals.
+You can run the complete application locally on your machine from source, from the Docker images, or with a combination of the two, depending of your goals.
+This is of course most convenient while testing.

+For this to work, you'll also need to run Kafka locally or be able to reach Kafka brokers in a cluster where network access is enabled, e.g., a small test Kafka cluster.

 For example, to test the end-to-end execution, run all processes in Docker containers.
 If you are in the middle of a _develop-run-test_ cycle of the _model serving_ part, for example, you could run the `producer` Docker image, while executing the server code from `sbt` or your IDE of choice.